yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cwinapp-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Wskaźnik do elementu, `CDocument` Jeśli to się powiedzie; w przeciwnym razie wartość null.
+Wskaźnik do `CDocument`, jeśli się powiedzie; w przeciwnym razie wartość NULL.

 ### <a name="remarks"></a>Uwagi